Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 > (B_2-290,C_2-217)(E_2-290,F_2-217)(H_2-290,I_2-217)

 This entry corresponds to two repeats associated with a single symmetry.
-Repeat 1 constitutes of residues 2-290 in chain B AND residues 2-290 in chain E AND residues 2-290 in chain H. Repeat 2 constitutes of the residues 2-217 in chain C AND residues 2-217 in chain F AND residues 2-217 in chain I.
+Repeat 1 constitutes of *residues 2-290 in chain B* AND *residues 2-290 in chain E* AND *residues 2-290 in chain H*.
+Repeat 2 constitutes of *residues 2-217 in chain C* AND *residues 2-217 in chain F* AND *residues 2-217 in chain I*.

 •	“Interdigitating” – whether the repeats are interdigitating